Tinto de verano is a refreshing combination of red wine and lemon soda. It’s what we drink in Spain in the summertime — usually instead of sangria.

 Instructions

-- Uncork the wine and pour it into a large pitcher.
+- Pour the red wine into a large pitcher, then add the soda.

 Notes